fmrtl73/pxdocs/content/release-notes/portworx.md

 * [Sharedv4 service volumes](/portworx-install-with-kubernetes/storage-operations/create-pvcs/create-sharedv4-pvcs): improve fault tolerance by associating sharedv4 volumes with a Kubernetes service.
 * You can now install [Portworx on Nomad with CSI enabled](/install-with-other/nomad/installation/install-as-a-nomad-job).
 * [Install and scale](/cloud-references/auto-disk-provisioning/tanzu/install) a Portworx cluster on VMware Tanzu with CSI.
-* [With Pure1 integration](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/troubleshooting/collecting-diagnostics), Portworx can now automatically upload it's diags to Pure Storage's call home service called **Pure1**.
+* [With Pure1 integration](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/troubleshooting/collecting-diagnostics), Portworx can now automatically upload its diags to Pure Storage's call home service called **Pure1**.

 ### Improvements